mdn/serviceworker-cookbook/json-cache/README.md

 # JSON Cache

-This recipe illustrates fetching a JSON file during service worker installation and adding all resources to cache.
-This recipe also immediately claims the service worker for faster activation.
+Fetching a JSON file during service worker installation and adding all resources to cache, and immediately claiming the service worker for faster activation.

 ## Difficulty
 Beginner